 Launch Monitor Benefits

 The major benefit of using a launch monitor is that it helps you to identify the strengths and weaknesses of your golf game.
-It gives you access to data that can help you improve.
+It gives you access to data that can help you improve, especially if you are also undertaking online golf lessons.
 Some of the key areas of your game that it will be able to measure are how far you are hitting the ball, what your clubhead speed is and give you an idea of your shot spin rates.

 By knowing both your strengths and weaknesses , you will be able to improve faster than other golfers who are unaware of the inner workings of their golf game.
 For example if you are struggling with a hook or a slice you will be able to pinpoint why this is and dig into what may be causing it and what you can do to fix it.

 Overall a launch monitor is a great way for a golfer to get game improvement data while practicing their swing whether they are at home or at the driving range.

 Below we cover some of the main pieces of data that you would expect to be monitored by your golf launch monitor.